Skip to Content

 Nobody Puts Curry in the Korma.

-The chicken korma is a curry with a but of a bad rep in the world I grew up in.
-Among many things it was called a curry for people who do not like curry!
+The chicken korma is a curry with a bit of a bad rep in the world I grew up in.
+Among many things, it was called a curry for people who do not like curry!

 The reason for this is that it was the item on the menu that evolved into a dish that a waiter could recommend to British diners that would not be too "spicy".

-It is a long way from a garlic chilli chicken, Chicken Rogan Josh, chicken Ceylon and Beef Vindaloo!
+It is a long way from a garlic chilli chicken, Andhra chicken curry, Chicken Rogan Josh, chicken Ceylon and Beef Vindaloo!

 My version is NOT that korma!
 My perfect chicken korma is light and fragrant with a thick tart yoghurt "gravy".

-My influence for this chicken korma recipe came from a recipe I stumbled on by Atul Kochhar.
+My influence for this chicken korma recipe came from a recipe I stumbled upon by Atul Kochhar.

 This recipe reduces the amount of cream usually used and sticks with yoghurt.
 This adds a delicious tartness to the fragrant spices in the silky korma sauce.